-I’m not saying that the Hopi didn’t slaughter the Navajo, and vice versa.
-I’m not saying that the Chako culture didn’t go the way of the Dodo bird for similar reasons (plus a helping of drought).
+I’m not saying that the Hopi didn’t kill the Navajo, and vice versa.
+I’m not saying that the Chako culture didn’t blip out for similar reasons (plus a helping of drought).
 People are people.
 We kill things, other people included, with regularity.

 But: we’re some five hundred years into the Industrial Revolution and it’s not going so well.
 In half a millennia we’ve fundamentally disrupted the balance of the planetary ecosystem.
 So the idea that a system existed that had permitted a balanced relationship between man and land for a very long time was of interest.

 The other day, one of this year’s Emerging Leaders, Len Necefer, came to visit.
 He’s a big guy, 6-foot-2, handsome, charismatic, a big round face and big brown eyes and a thatch of thick black hair cropped short on his big round head.
 Smart as hell.
 Like me, he’s a climber, one who enjoys trad climbing and in particular the physical and psychological challenge of climbing mountains.
 Unlike me, he’s got a PhD in engineering from Carnegie Mellon under his belt at the ripe old age of 31.
 Also unlike me, he’s half Navajo: he grew up on the reservation outside Canyon de Chelly in northeastern Arizona.